National Hay Association

 Section 8 – No member suspended under Article II, Section 7, shall be reinstated without the recommendation of the Membership Committee, and no member expelled from or deemed to have resigned the privilege of this Association shall be again admitted except as a new applicant.

 Section 1 – The officers of this Association shall consist of a President, First Vice-President, who shall also serve as Treasurer, and Second Vice-President.
 Upon election, the Second Vice-President shall serve successive terms in the positions of First Vice-President/Treasurer, President, and Board of Director for one year each, unless he resigns or is removed under other sections of the By-Laws.
 In the event the President is unable to carry out his required duties, or resigns during his term of office, the First Vice-President/Treasurer shall become President, the Second Vice-President shall become First Vice-President/Treasurer, and they shall serve the remainder of the current term in these positions, and the new President shall decide whether the officers also shall serve in their positions for the following term.
 The position of the Second Vice-President shall remain vacant until the next meeting of the members and shall then be voted on by the members, per Article III, Section 5.
 In the event the First Vice-President/Treasurer is unable to carry out his required duties, or he resigns during his term of office, the Second Vice-President shall become First Vice-President/Treasurer and shall serve the remainder of the current term in this position.
+Should the Second Vice-President move up to the First Vice-President to fill said vacancy and need to continue with the original convention venue due to contractual agreements that the past First Vice-President scheduled, he shall have the option of serving an additional year as President to put on his own convention at his desired venue.
 The position of the Second Vice-President shall remain vacant until the next meeting of the members and shall then be voted on by the members, per Article III, Section 5.
 In the event the Second Vice-President is unable to carry out his required duties, or resigns during his term of office, the position of Second Vice-President shall remain vacant until the next meeting of the members and shall then be voted on by the members, per Article III, Section 5.

 “Section 2 – The President shall be a Full Member of the Association or the designated representative of a business entity that is a Full Member of the Association, shall serve on the Board of Directors and shall preside at all regular and special meetings of the Association and the Board of Directors, and shall be privileged to vote at all such meetings.
 It shall be his duty to call special meetings, per Article VI, Section 2.
 The President shall, with the consent of the Board of Directors, determine the time and place of the annual meeting of members and the mid-year meeting of members.
 He shall require from the Executive Director, who is responsible for administering and safekeeping the funds of the Association, before entering upon the discharge of his duties, to be covered by a fidelity bond in favor of the Association, with the amount, terms and surety issuing the fidelity bond to be approved by the Board of Directors of the Association.
 Such bond shall be at the expense of the Association.
 The President shall recommend committee members to the Board of Directors for approval, on an annual basis per Article V, Section 1, and to fill any vacancies that may occur by resignation, death, or any disqualification.
 He may appoint one member to serve as a Parliamentarian to provide advice in matters concerning the conduct of business as it relates to Article VI, Section 6.
 At the annual and mid-year meetings of the members, the President shall make a full report of the Board of Directors’ proceedings and the conditions of the affairs of the Association.
 He shall, with the consent of the Board of Directors, employ counsel whenever it may be necessary for the same to assist the Directors or any of the committees in the proper discharge of the duties imposed upon them, and shall perform all other duties that usually pertain to his office, and not specially delegated to the Board of Directors or committees.”